johnsonchmatc/madisoncollege_php_webdevelopment/Units/week03/week3.md

    </body>
 </html>
 ```

 ^ What is wrong with this code?

 ---
 ###Commenting your code
-- We all write code for a reason, we may need at times to share why something is the way it is.
+- We all write code for a reason, we may need at times to share **WHY** something is the way it is.

 ```
 <?php
   //Single line comment